 \subsection{Hallucination Benchmarks for T2I Models}

-Although benchmarks for I2T models have advanced rapidly, the hallucination evaluation in T2I models has also made steady progress in three key aspects: hallucination types, benchmark construction, and evaluation methods.
-Early works focus on assessing image-text alignment in aspects such as color~\citep{feng2023training} and spatial relationships~\citep{gokhale2022benchmarking}, which are typically categorized as faithfulness hallucinations.
-Recent studies~\citep{huang2024t2i} extend the evaluation scope to factuality hallucinations by introducing prompts involving established world knowledge.
-Along with the diversification of hallucination types, the construction of T2I benchmarks is becoming more automated.
-Prompt design has evolved from manual selection and dataset sampling~\citep{feng2023training}, to template-based or LLM-assisted generation~\citep{huang2023t2i,bakr2023hrs}.
-As for evaluation methods, early approaches rely on manual annotation~\citep{saharia2022photorealistic} and object detection~\citep{gokhale2022benchmarking}, while recent works adopt automated methods based on VLMs, VQA tasks, and caption tasks~\citep{huang2023t2i,Hu2023TIFAAA,lu2023llmscore}.
-These developments enable a more fine-grained and scalable assessment of hallucinations in T2I models.
+While I2T benchmarks have advanced rapidly, hallucination evaluation in T2I models has also progressed in hallucination types, benchmark construction, and evaluation methods.
+Early works focused on image-text alignment, such as color~\citep{feng2023training} and spatial relationships~\citep{gokhale2022benchmarking}, categorized as faithfulness hallucinations.
+Recent studies~\citep{huang2024t2i} extend to factuality hallucinations using prompts based on world knowledge.
+Benchmark construction has become more automated, evolving from manual dataset sampling~\citep{feng2023training} to template-based or LLM-assisted generation~\citep{huang2023t2i,bakr2023hrs}.
+Evaluation methods have similarly shifted from manual annotation~\citep{saharia2022photorealistic} and object detection~\citep{gokhale2022benchmarking} to automated approaches using VLMs, VQA, and captioning tasks~\citep{huang2023t2i,Hu2023TIFAAA}, enabling fine-grained and scalable assessments.

-In the following section, we provide a comprehensive overview of existing T2I hallucination benchmarks, highlighting each benchmark’s hallucination types, data sources, and evaluation metrics.
-As shown in Tab.~\ref{benchmarks}, T2I benchmarks are typically categorized as generative benchmarks, as they assess model performance based on the generation of images conditioned on textual prompts.
+The following section provides an overview of existing T2I hallucination benchmarks, highlighting hallucination types, data sources, and evaluation metrics.
+As shown in Tab.~\ref{benchmarks}, T2I benchmarks are generally generative, assessing image generation correctness.

 $\text{SR}_{\text{2D}}$~\citep{gokhale2022benchmarking} is a benchmark designed to evaluate spatial hallucination in T2I models.
 Based on 80 object categories from MSCOCO~\citep{lin2014microsoft}, the benchmark contains a total of 25,280 text prompts.
 The VISOR metric is used to calculate the accuracy of the generated images.
 It extracts spatial relationships from generated images using object detection and centroid determination algorithms.
 Experimental results show that T2I models exhibit poor performance in understanding and rendering spatial relationships, as indicated by low VISOR scores.